 This point is very similar to the previous point, but it is exclusively about online shopping.
 Customers install an extension on their browser (such as Lolli) and make purchases in online shops, returning a percentage of what they spend to their card or their wallet in BTC.

 - Bitcoin faucets

 A crypto faucet is a website or app that rewards users with cryptocurrency for performing simple tasks.
 Among the tasks that can be completed are watching ads, writing reviews, taking tests, and subscribing to email newsletters.
 Faucets aren’t a place for quick crypto enrichment; the compensation depends directly on the effort exerted.

 Where are my bitcoins stored?

 Having decided on bitcoins, investors start to consider their storage approaches.
-Storage of bitcoins is possible in so-called “bitcoin wallets” that can reside on the computer, USB drive, mobile phone, online.
+Storage of bitcoins is possible in so-called “bitcoin wallets” that can reside on a computer, USB drive, mobile phone, or online.

 There are also ‘vault’ services that offer a layer of protection for users’ bitcoins: a multi-signature wallet that holds a number of keys to protect the account or a service that keeps bitcoin keys offline, eliminating loss of funds as a result of hacking activity.

 Keep an eye out

 The world is now divided into two camps: those who took the risk of investing in bitcoin at its dawn and those who wish they were among the former.